What is cryoablation?

 Currently, the mainstay for achieving local tumour control is surgery, which is mastectomy with or without reconstruction or breast-conserving surgery with radiation therapy.

-Cryoablation is not currently considered as one of the mainstream treatment options for patients with breast cancer.
+Cryoablation is not currently considered as one of the mainstream treatment options for breast cancer treatment in Singapore.
 However, there is promising short-term data showing the usefulness and effectiveness of cryoablation in the treatment of (selected) early-stage breast cancer.
-Compared to the other forms of breast cancer surgery, cryoablation is minimally invasive, causes little discomfort post procedure, and does not result in deformity.
+Compared to the other forms of breast cancer treatment in Singapore, cryoablation is minimally invasive, causes little discomfort post procedure, and does not result in deformity.

 Cryoablation for breast cancer is performed in similar concept to breast-conserving surgery.
 That is, the cancer and a rim of tissue surrounding it (the ‘margin’) are treated.
 In surgery, the area of breast tissue is removed; with cryoablation, the area is treated with extreme cold—via the application of the cryoprobe as explained above—and left inside the body for clearance via natural processes.
 Researchers believe that this allows the body’s immune system to recognise a certain type of cancer protein called the tumour antigen that is left behind post cryoablation, and to become better equipped at responding to cancer recurrence.

 Post procedure, patient experiences very little downtime.
 The wound is essentially the size of the needle hole.
-Patient will require radiation therapy to the rest of the breast, as well as receive the other appropriate adjuvant treatment for breast cancer.
+Patient will require radiation therapy to the rest of the breast, as well as receive the other appropriate adjuvant for breast cancer treatment in Singapore.